 You should also create content with that can be repurposed (a.k.a. “reused”) across various social media platforms as an engaging blog article, wall posts, tweet, informative infographic or interactive video.
 For each item that you make, ask yourself if there are 2-5 ways for you to reuse that content.

-Below is a Content Development & Social Media SlideShare presentation that explains content development in greater detail.
+In this Content Development & Social Media SlideShare presentation, Griffin explains content development in greater detail.
 I especially like slide #6 and how it breaks down the different ways one piece of content can be used across different social media platforms.

 If used correctly, social media sharing can build lasting relationships, generate sales leads, encourage sharing, and build your online reputation.
 In a recent article featured on Terra.com, authors Chad Barr and Alan Weiss offer the following content development suggestions: